‘But I Can Do That’: How to Shut Up and Look at Art

 Installation view of One Day at a Time: Manny Farber and Termite Art, October 14, 2018–March 11, 2019 at MOCA Grand Avenue, courtesy of The Museum of Contemporary Art, Los Angeles, photo by Zak Kelley

-This is dedicated to those who don’t voraciously consume art history and aren’t really interested in doing so but still want (or have no choice but) to engage more deeply with what they’re looking at.
+This is dedicated to those who don’t voraciously consume art history and aren’t really interested in starting but still want (or have no choice but) to engage more deeply with what they’re looking at.
+And rest assured, you won’t need to pretend to understand some grand elusive thing.
+The significance of a painting doesn’t lie solely or even primarily in what it supposedly means.
+That’s a trap—a lie created and pushed by the insecure and irrelevant.
+Cast that infuriating myth that out of your skull and try the following instead.

 Step One: Get Out There

 While there is much to be observed on a screen, nothing compares to seeing a work in person.
 Is this elitist?
 Perhaps.
 I suggest eating a billionaire or calling your local representative to address the issue fully.
 There are infinite reasons to go see art IRL, one being the surprise you may feel when you’re inevitably dwarfed by the size of a canvas or wall; engulfed by the colors and textures.
 Feel free to take things personally.
 Feel harassed by the sheer size or direction of certain lines.
 Absorb the tension derived from the distance between the work and yourself.
 You could easily ruin this massive thing that demands respect.
 Keep those intrusive thoughts to yourself.
 Or, better yet, relate them to your viewing partner.
 Revel in the widening of their eyes.
-Moreover, you can take advantage of being physically present and walk around the artwork.
+Take delight in the stiffening demeanor of the overzealous docent.
+Moreover, take advantage of being physically present and walk around the artwork.
 This can help you notice details you may have initially missed and provide you with a new perspective on the piece.
 Consider the different angles and altitudes.
 Was this made to be viewed by someone of your height?
-How would a child see it?
+Does it handle the overhead lights any differently?

 Becky Suss, Bathroom (Ming Green), 2016.
 Courtesy of Jack Shainman Gallery

-In addition, museums showcase exhibitions as a way to share knowledge and educate the curious about a particular topic, event, or period in history.
+Another benefit of dragging oneself out of the comfort of their den of decay is that museums are actually rather generous places.
+Exhibitions are deliberately structured to showcase a particular topic, movement, or period in history.
 Put simply, if you like one work in an exhibition, you’ll likely enjoy the surrounding art as well.
-For example, the One Day at a Time: Manny Farber and Termite Art exhibition inside the Los Angeles’s Museum of Contemporary Art at the Geffen Center in 2018 was, according the museum’s statement, “inspired by American painter and film critic Manny Farber and his legendary underground essay “White Elephant Art vs. Termite Art” which was published in 1962.
-The definition of Termite Art goes as follows:
+Take, for example, the One Day at a Time: Manny Farber and Termite Art exhibition inside the Los Angeles’s Museum of Contemporary Art at the Geffen Center in 2018.
+It was inspired by the titular Farber and his 1962 essay “White Elephant Art vs. Termite Art”.
+He explains Termite Art as follows:

 …it is work in which the creators seem to have no ambitions towards gilt culture but are involved in a kind of squandering-beaverish endeavor that isn’t anywhere or for anything.
 A peculiar fact about termite tapeworm-fungus-moss art is that it goes always forward eating its own boundaries, and, likely as not, leaves nothing in its path other than signs of eager, industrious, unkempt activity (Faber, Film Culture, No. 27).